adstuart/azure-expressroute-migration/README.md

 ## Cleanup

 Once you are happy the migration was a success, don't forget to ask your provider to decommission your old ExpressRoute circuit, once this is complete you can delete the ExpressRoute object itself in the Azure portal.

+If like most customers you are only using the ExpressRoute Private Peering you can now stop, good job!
+If you have an existing Public or Microsoft peering to migrate as well, read on...

 # Public/Microsoft Peering Migration